spec-framework/website/docs/own-model.md

 <code>initializeBindings</code> in the framework specific adapter class, e.g.
 <strong>MorphicAdapterBindings</strong> for Morphic.</p>

+<p>The method <code>SpecAdapterBindings>>#initializeBinding</code> is present only to expose the whole set of adapters required.
+It fills up a dictionary as shown in the code:</p>

+{% highlight smalltalk %}
+initializeBindings
+       "This implementation is stupid, but it exposes all the container which need to be bound"

+       bindings
+	       at: #ButtonAdapter            put: #ButtonAdapter;
+	       at: #CheckBoxAdapter          put: #CheckBoxAdapter;
+	       at: #ContainerAdapter         put: #ContainerAdapter;
+	       at: #DiffAdapter              put: #MorphicDiffAdapter;
+	       at: #ImageAdapter             put: #ImageAdapter;
+	       at: #LabelAdapter             put: #LabelAdapter;
+	       at: #ListAdapter              put: #ListAdapter;
+	       at: #IconListAdapter          put: #IconListAdapter;
+	       at: #DropListAdapter          put: #DropListAdapter;
+	       at: #MultiColumnListAdapter   put: #MultiColumnListAdapter;
+	       at: #MenuAdapter              put: #MenuAdapter;
+	       at: #MenuGroupAdapter         put: #MenuGroupAdapter;
+	       at: #MenuItemAdapter          put: #MenuItemAdapter;
+	       at: #NewListAdapter           put: #NewListAdapter;
+	       at: #RadioButtonAdapter       put: #RadioButtonAdapter;
+	       at: #SliderAdapter            put: #SliderAdapter;
+	       at: #TabManagerAdapter        put: #TabManagerAdapter;
+	       at: #TabAdapter               put: #TabAdapter;
+	       at: #TextAdapter              put: #TextAdapter;
+	       at: #TextInputFieldAdapter    put: #TextInputFieldAdapter;
+	       at: #TreeAdapter              put: #TreeAdapter;
+	       at: #TreeColumnAdapter        put: #TreeColumnAdapter;
+	       at: #TreeNodeAdapter          put: #TreeNodeAdapter;
+	       at: #WindowAdapter            put: #WindowAdapter;
+	       at: #DialogWindowAdapter      put: #DialogWindowAdapter;
+           yourself
+{% endhighlight %}

+<p>Then each framework specific adapters set should define its own binding.
+To implement a new binding, a subclass of <strong>SpecAdapterBindings</strong> must be defined that overrides the method <code>initializeBindings</code>.
+This method will now binds <emph>Spec</emph> adapter names with framework specific adapter class names.
+The following example shows how the morphic binding implements the method <code>initializeBindings</code>.</p>

-{% question %}
+{% highlight smalltalk %}
-For Ben: Give an example here.
+initializeBindings

+       bindings
+           at: #ButtonAdapter            put: #MorphicButtonAdapter;
+           at: #CheckBoxAdapter          put: #MorphicCheckBoxAdapter;
+           at: #ContainerAdapter         put: #MorphicContainerAdapter;
+           at: #DiffAdapter              put: #MorphicDiffAdapter;
+           at: #DropListAdapter          put: #MorphicDropListAdapter;
+           at: #LabelAdapter             put: #MorphicLabelAdapter;
+           at: #ListAdapter              put: #MorphicListAdapter;
+           at: #IconListAdapter          put: #MorphicIconListAdapter;
+           at: #ImageAdapter             put: #MorphicImageAdapter;
+           at: #MultiColumnListAdapter   put: #MorphicMultiColumnListAdapter;
+           at: #MenuAdapter              put: #MorphicMenuAdapter;
+           at: #MenuGroupAdapter         put: #MorphicMenuGroupAdapter;
+           at: #MenuItemAdapter          put: #MorphicMenuItemAdapter;
+           at: #NewListAdapter           put: #MorphicNewListAdapter;
+           at: #RadioButtonAdapter       put: #MorphicRadioButtonAdapter;
+           at: #SliderAdapter            put: #MorphicSliderAdapter;
+           at: #TabManagerAdapter        put: #MorphicTabManagerAdapter;
+           at: #TabAdapter               put: #MorphicTabAdapter;
+           at: #TextAdapter              put: #MorphicTextAdapter;
+           at: #TextInputFieldAdapter    put: #MorphicTextInputFieldAdapter;
+           at: #TreeAdapter              put: #MorphicTreeAdapter;
+           at: #TreeColumnAdapter        put: #MorphicTreeColumnAdapter;
+           at: #TreeNodeAdapter          put: #MorphicTreeNodeAdapter;
+           at: #WindowAdapter            put: #MorphicWindowAdapter;
+           at: #DialogWindowAdapter      put: #MorphicDialogWindowAdapter;
+           yourself
-{% endquestion %}
+{% endhighlight %}

-Once this is done, the bindings should be re-initialized by running the following snippet of code:
+<p>Once this is done, the bindings should be re-initialized by running the following snippet of code:
-`SpecInterpreter hardResetBindings`.
+<code>SpecInterpreter hardResetBindings</code>.

-For creating a specific binding, the class **SpecAdapterBindings** needs to be overriden as well as its method `initializeBindings`.
+<p>For creating a specific binding, the class
+<strong>SpecAdapterBindings</strong> needs to be overriden as well as its method
-It can then be used during a spec interpretation by setting it as the bindings to use for the **SpecInterpreter**.
+<code>initializeBindings</code>.

+<p>Then during the process of computing a <emph>Spec</emph> model and its layout into a framework specific UI element, the binding can be changed to change the output framework.
+The binding is managed by the <strong>SpecInterpreter</strong>.
-The next example shows how to do so.
+The next example shows how to do so.</p>

 {% highlight smalltalk %}
 SpecInterpreter bindings: MyOwnBindingClass new.